giongto35/cloud-game/README.md

 - ✏ [Design Doc](document/designdoc/)
 - 💿 [Implementation Doc](document/implementation/)

-## Follow up
+## FAQ

-This project demos the simplest cloud game with NES.
-Integrating with other emulator like GBA, NDS will also be possible.
-I'm welcome for the contribution.
+### How the project start?

+The project is inspired from Google Stadia.
+The most important question come to everyone mind is how good is the latency?
+Will the game experience is affected?
+I did some researches on that topic and WebRTC seems to be the most suitable protocol for that purpose.
+I limited the project scope and made a POC of Cloud-gaming.
+The result looks very promising.

+### Why NES not some high graphic game?

+For the purpose of latency demostration and fast iteration, I picked NES but intergrating with other emulator like GBA, NDS and even Playstation is also possible.
+For High-end games, there will be problems with hardware and infrastructure.
+Google has a lot of resource and its distributed GPU will enhance this cloud-gaming usecase.

+### How good is the result

 ## Credits